WAFFLE, her story

-UPDATE on Waffle: She is now reserved pending a successful match with a lonely neutered male.
+UPDATE on Waffle: She is now successfully bonded to a lonely neutered male.

 This group of five females are actually from 2 litters, 2 weeks apart (from different mothers but the same father apparently).
 The female with short fur and a small orange line on her forehead is 18 weeks old, the other 4 are 16 weeks old (20.2.18).
 The first film was taken on the 9th January, the second film on the 17th February.
 The first photo was taken on 17th February, the rest were taken on the 9th January.
 They have all been given temporary names (or maybe permanent, depending on new owner preferences) by foster carer Annabelle and her friends, and I think they were maybe hungry at the time as there seems to be a breakfast theme going on: Toast, Crumpet, Frosty, Pancake and Waffle!

 UPDATE: They have now been spayed, but sadly two of them were found to have dental disease so are not available for adoption.
 Looking at the first photo below, the three that are available are the two on the right hand side of the photo, and the female on the far left.
 They will be ready to bond with a neutered male each from 27th February onwards.

 Further Update: The fluffiest female has now gone out on trial, and I know one will be going out on trial shortly (as a replacement for Fudge who is returning), so that leaves one sister available for bonding.
 Here is an update from her new owner: